 The Victorian Service and Installation Rules were first published in 1987 by the SECV and Local Government Electricity Suppliers.
 Amended rules were published in 1988, 1991 and 1994 by those authorities.
-Additional amendments were made in 1996, 1999, 2001, 2003 and 2005 by electricity Distributors CitiPower, Jemena Electricity Networks, Powercor Australia, SP AusNet and United Energy and their predecessors.
-This edition is applicable from 1 January 2014.
+Additional amendments were made in 1996, 1999, 2001, 2003 and 2005 by electricity Distributors CitiPower, Jemena Electricity Networks, Powercor Australia, AusNet Services and United Energy and their predecessors.
+This edition is applicable from 1 January 2014 with subsequent amendments (A1) April 2017 and (A2) July 2019.